 The 2 main types of radiation therapy are external beam radiation therapy (EBRT) and brachytherapy.
 EBRT is the most common form of radiation for bile duct cancer.

 External beam radiation therapy (EBRT)

 Before your treatments start, the radiation team will take careful measurements to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
-Each treatment lasts only a few minutes, but the setup time -- getting you into place for treatment -- usually takes longer.
+The treatment is much like getting an x-ray, but the radiation is much stronger.
+The procedure itself is painless.
+Each treatment lasts only a few minutes, but the setup time – getting you into place for treatment – usually takes longer.
 Most often, radiation treatments are given 5 days a week for several weeks.

 Stereotactic body radiotherapy (SBRT) uses the techniques of 3D-CRT and IMRT, but gives the radiation over fewer sessions.
 A course of SBRT may take less than a week, while a course of radiation using these other techniques often takes place over 3 to 6 weeks.